 Step 5 – Add the collage to your design.

-Your design is printed digitally onto the fabric in full, permanent color.
+Your design is digitally printed on canvas fabric in vibrant, long-lasting colors.
 This is done in a variety of ways depending on the fabric, including dye sublimation and pigment printing.
 We use eco-friendly inks, and you are given a choice of how you would like your fabric finished.
-It is worth bearing in mind that natural, and in particular, organic fabrics such as our Organic Cotton Canvas naturally show subtle asperities that are part of the fibers of the fabric.
+It is worth bearing in mind that natural, and in particular, organic fabrics such as our custom organic cotton canvas naturally show subtle asperities that are part of the fibers of the fabric.
 As such, these elements might slightly show through your designs and will be more visible when light or white designs are printed.
 These will be less visible with darker colors, patterns or montages.
-The organic cotton canvas remains one of the popular choices among our customers.
+The custom printed organic cotton canvas remains one of the popular choices among our customers.

 For further information about our fabrics see our FAQs.